 Mercedes-Benz G 500 4×4²

-While it’s the most expensive SUV on our list (by a long shot), the Mercedes-Benz G 500 4×4 Squared can’t be beat when it comes to style, luxury, and performance.
+While it’s the most expensive SUV on our list (by a long shot), the Mercedes-Benz G 500 4×4 Squared can’t be beaten when it comes to style, luxury, and performance.
 A jacked-up, ultra-ruggedized version of the brand’s iconic G-Class sport utility vehicle, this edition benefits from a massive lift (with a whopping 17.72 inches of ground clearance), a beefy 4.0-liter Biturbo V8 engine (with NANOSLIDE cylinder walls that are twice as hard as conventional cast-iron), permanent all-wheel drive paired with all-terrain tires, and the ability to ford waters as deep as 40 inches.
-And while there’s all that ruggedness and capability on the outside, the inside is as comfortable as a 5-star hotel – with black top-grain leather upholstery and accents, a fully-featured entertainment system, and all the other beautiful bits that make a Mercedes as highly coveted and sought after as they are.
+And while there’s all that ruggedness and capability on the outside, the inside is as comfortable as a 5-star hotel – with black top-grain leather upholstery and accents, a fully-featured entertainment system, and all the other beautiful bits that make Mercedes vehicles as highly coveted and sought after as they are.
 If you’ve got the money, this is the SUV to get.